bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/cgl1dwave.md

 plot!(uold, color = :blue, label="guess")
 ```

+Note that in the following code, a generalized eigensolver is automatically created during the call to `continuation` which properly computes the stability of the wave.

 ```@example CGL1DWAVE
 amplitude(x) = maximum(x) - minimum(x)
 optn = NewtonPar(tol = 1e-8, verbose = true, maxIter = 10)